 Ask what the Annual Percentage Rate (APR) of the loan is.
 The APR factors in both the interest rate and fees.

-Be sure to ask for a "good-faith estimate" (GFE) in writing from each lender.
-A good-faith estimate will outline all the costs and help you compare lenders and mortgage products.
-A GFE is a best approximation of your final costs, not a guarantee.
-Still, you should not expect a large difference between the GFE and the final statement at your closing.
+Be sure to ask for a "loan estimate" (LE) in writing from each lender.
+A loan estimate will outline all the costs and help you compare lenders and mortgage products.
+A loan estimate is a best approximation of your final costs, not a guarantee.
+Still, you should not expect a large difference between the LE and the final statement at your closing.

 Compare different terms and mortgage products with our mortgage worksheet [PDF 103K].